mouadenna/Reddit-comm-radar/README.md

-# Reddit Community Radar - Streaming Pipeline
+# End-to-End Subreddit Streaming Analytics with Spark and Power BI

 A real-time streaming pipeline that analyzes Reddit data using Apache Spark, Kafka, and advanced NLP techniques including sentiment analysis and topic modeling.